yuhao92/yuhao92.github.io/_pages/about.md

     ></video>
     <div class="project-title">Soft Twisted Beam Vibration for Robotic Walking</div>
     <div class="project-desc">
-      This work introduces a fish-inspired underwater robot for maneuverability in open-channel canals under external disturbances.
+      This project introduces a fish-inspired underwater robot for maneuverability in open-channel canals under external disturbances.
 A machine learning workflow is used to train and select efficient swimming gaits in the lab, minimizing outdoor data collection by transferring only the most promising gaits for real-world testing.
 The key contribution is an online learning strategy that reliably identifies gaits with consistent performance across both laboratory and real-world environments.
     </div>
   </div>
   <div class="project-col">